adobe-research/theseus/README.md

 Bugs
 ----

+First, there's [a whole wiki page about troubleshooting Theseus](https://github.com/adobe-research/theseus/wiki/Troubleshooting-Theseus).
+Check it out!

-If you come across a bug, submit an issue on GitHub.
+If you come across a bug, [submit an issue on GitHub](https://github.com/adobe-research/theseus/issues).
 Include a list of steps we can follow to reproduce the problem, a description of what you saw that seemed broken, and a description of what you expected to see.

 License
 -------